-The future of automotive marketing looks set to be very different to what we have become accustomed to.
+The future of car marketing looks set to be very different to what we have become accustomed to with a number of new automotive marketing trends now emerging.
 Our technology contributor, James Day, investigates how Tesla is changing the rules.

-Marketing in the automotive industry usually relies on the big bucks to connect to its audience.
-Bill boards, pricy TV adverts and carefully crafted social media campaigns are pretty much the order of the day.
+Marketing in the automotive industry has historically relied on the big bucks to connect to its audience.
+Billboards, and pricey TV adverts have pretty much become the order of the day with only carefully crafted social media campaigns acting as a nod to automotive content marketing.

 But Tesla is changing all of this.
 Rather than splashing the cash to create awareness and car sales, it’s adopting a new approach.
 An approach that disregards pretty much every accepted part of automotive marketing.

-Tesla’s approach to selling cars is unique.
+Tesla’s approach to selling cars is unique but signals the start of a new wave of automotive marketing trends.
 It won’t do dealerships, seldom grants test drives and doesn’t make adverts.
-But it’s clocked up 400,000 pre-orders for its wildly anticipated Model 3.
+But it’clocked up 400,000 pre-orders for its wildly anticipated Model 3.

-In short, the technology company charged with transforming the automotive industry with its first affordable electric vehicle is doing so on zero marketing budget, let alone zero emissions.
+In short, the technology company charged with transforming the automotive industry with its first affordable electric vehicle has done so on zero marketing budget, let alone zero emissions.

 Compare that to General Motors (GM).
 It spent $3.77billion on marketing in the US alone last year.
 That included a high profile ad campaign across broadcast, digital, print, radio, cinemas and Super Bowl spots showing “real people, not actors”.
 GM also regularly negotiates lucrative Hollywood product placement deals with DreamWorks, Disney and Marvel.